 Distressed and Defaulted Instruments or Special Situations Investments Risks.
 The Fund may invest directly or indirectly in Credit Investments of financially distressed issuers, which involve substantial risks.
 The Fund may invest in or acquire Credit Investments of companies involved in or undergoing work-outs, liquidations, spinoffs, reorganizations, bankruptcies or other catalytic changes or similar transactions.
-Such investments may include debtor-in-possession financing.
+Such investments may include debtorin-possession financing.
 Distressed debt may present a substantial risk of default or may be in default at the time the Fund invests.
 The Fund may incur additional expenses to the extent it is required to seek recovery upon a default in the payment of principal or interest on its investments.
 In any reorganization or liquidation proceeding relating to an investment in a financially distressed issuer, the Fund may lose its entire investment or may be required to accept cash or securities with a value substantially less than its original investment.
 Among the risks inherent in investments in a troubled issuer is that it is often difficult to obtain information as to the true financial condition of the issuer.
 Further, distressed investing gives rise to the risks that the contemplated transaction will be unsuccessful, will be considerably drawn out over time or will result in a distribution of cash or a new security with a value less than the purchase price of the security or other financial instrument in respect of which such distribution is received.
-Similarly, if an anticipated transaction does not in fact occur, the Fund may be required to sell its investment at a loss or, if there is no secondary market for such investment, may be required to hold an investment with little or no value.
-When dealing with investments in distressed issuers, the Fund may also experience other risks, including legal difficulties and negotiations with creditors and other claimants.
-Because there is substantial uncertainty concerning the outcome of transactions involving the financiall
+Similarly, if an anticipated transaction does not in fact occur, the Fund may be required to sell its investments in distressed issuers, the Fund may also experience other risks, including legal difficulties and negotiations with creditors and other claimants.
+Because there is substantial uncertainty concerning the outcome of transactions involving the financially troubled issuers in which the Fund may invest, there is a potential risk of loss by the Fund of its entire investment in such issuers.